cartologic/qgis-datamanager-plugin/README.md

 ## Installation

-Download or clone the plugin, rename the plugin’s folder to _DataManager_ and copy in the following location, then restart QGIS.
+Download or clone the plugin, rename the plugin’s folder to _DataManager_ and place it in the following location, then restart QGIS.

 ```
 $HOME/.qgis2/python/plugins/